Common Privacy Mistakes and How to Avoid Them

 4. Ignoring Software Updates

 Outdated software often contains vulnerabilities that hackers can exploit.
-Ignoring updates for your operating system, apps, or devices can leave you exposed to security risks.
+Failing to update your operating system, apps, or antivirus software can leave you exposed to cyber threats.

 How to Avoid It:

-- Enable automatic updates for your devices and software to ensure you’re always running the latest version.
+- Enable automatic updates for your devices and software to ensure you’re always running the latest versions.

 - Regularly check for updates on apps and programs that don’t update automatically.